-- Like all council services, the Archive and Heritage Service has had to make financial savings over the last few years.
-The service is required to make additional savings in subsequent years. - The service has enhanced its resources by attracting £202,834 grant funding from the Heritage Lottery Fund, Arts Council England and other grant giving bodies in 2016-2017.
+- Like all council services, the archive and heritage service has had to make financial savings over the last few years.
+The service expects to be required to make additional savings in subsequent years. - The service has enhanced its resources by attracting £418,902 grant funding from the Heritage Lottery Fund, Arts Council England and other grant giving bodies during 2012-2015.